The Federal Reserve and Monetary

 Reserves.

-holding excess reserves.
-Since 1960 the amount of excess
+Between 1960 and 2008 the amount of excess reserves held in

-reserves held in the banking system has been only a small
+the banking system was only a small fraction of total

 either reserves or in the required reserve ratio will change